How to Merchandise Your Store: 12 Visual Merchandising Tips That Work

 The most important element of visual merchandising

-Be careful that your floor plan remains open and that aisles are easy to walk down.
+Finally, ensure that your floor plan remains open and that aisles are easily navigable.
 Customer service extends to the ease with which they can navigate around your stellar displays.